LWV Baltimore County

 Volunteer with the League to promote voter registration and voter outreach.
 Complete our volunteer form or contact us by calling 410-377-8046, or email [email protected].

-Join the League's candidate forums in October to hear from competing candidates.
+Join the League's candidate forums to hear from competing candidates.

 Learn about the voting system from the Baltimore County Board of Elections.